New York City activists, residents awarded $1M prize

 The money from the Walentas doesn’t come with any strings attached, similar to MacArthur Foundation’s “genius grant,” — a philanthropic grant for people, instead of programs.
 Erika Boll, the executive director of The David Prize, says they were inspired by the success of the MacArthur grants and wanted to do something similar, but with a “New York flavor.”

 This year’s winners were selected from a pool of 5,000 people, Boll said.
-Along with Barclift, they include Five Mualimm-ak, a former inmate turned prison reform advocate; Felicia Wilson, a nonprofit worker aiming to help youth aging out of foster care; Jaime-Jin Lewis, the founder of a company that aims to help home-based child care workers and Cesar Vargas, a former undocumented immigrant and activist who now serves as the deputy chief of staff for New York City Council Member Carlos Machunka.
+Along with Barclift, they include Five Mualimm-ak, a former inmate turned prison reform advocate; Felicia Wilson, a nonprofit worker aiming to help youth aging out of foster care; Jaime-Jin Lewis, the founder of a company that aims to help home-based child care workers and Cesar Vargas, a former undocumented immigrant and activist who now serves as the deputy chief of staff for New York City Council Member Carlos Menchaca.

 Each of them will receive $200,000 over the course of two years to get some of their ideas off the ground or continue work they’re already doing.
 Barclift plans to create an Afro-centric curriculum guide she can share with other educators, and finish writing a book of affirmations for children of African descent.